 Anyone notice that finest known pre 1915 pop 1-2 PCGS/CAC coins are being gobbled up at mindboggling prices? ’Anyone noticing what Choice to GEM PCGS/CAC BUST coins are selling for lately?
 Even better gold w/the bean-you now have to scratch your head as to why you couldn’t even hit the starting bid or call because of the asking price.
 The paragraph above nailed it (read the link) as to why prices are so intense on better coins.
 Yet, for intense as prices are, they are still relatively cheap (in our opinion).

-In the end, rare coin prices are CHEAP today especially when compared to other collectables.
+In the end, rare coin prices are CHEAP today, especially when compared to other collectibles.
 Unlike art or even classic cars, the rare coin market has not yet broken the $10,000,000.00 coin mark.
-Sure, we know of at least 3 items that will soar throught it when sold-but like with the valueable art, the owners do not want or need to sell.
-Jumping down a few steps, the amount of coins that SHOULD be worth $25-$50,000.00 and then $50-$250,000.00 are many.
+Sure, we know of at least three items that will soar through it when sold-but like with the valuable art, the owners do not want or need to sell.
+Jumping down a few steps, the number of coins that SHOULD be worth $25-$50,000.00 and then $50-$250,000.00 are many.

-The coin market has POOR reporting of prices (why does any let a WHOLESALE price guide like CDN thats apparently innacurate influence their thinking?) thus creating confusion.
-We believe because of these inaccuacies a fair amount of collectors stay on the sidelines.
-However due to superior demand, you can see a more true market emerging at auctions.
-Thats where the heavy hitting well educated players troll seeking the special coins (and of course its where the special coins seem to be ending up these days).
+The coin market has POOR reporting of prices (why does any let a WHOLESALE price guide like CDN that’s apparently inaccurate influence their thinking?) thus creating confusion.
+We believe because of these inaccuracies a fair amount of collectors stay on the sidelines.
+However, due to superior demand, you can see a more true market emerging at auctions.
+That’s where the heavy-hitting, well-educated players troll seeking the special coins (and of course its where the special coins seem to be ending up these days).

-Even on something more common like a 1879S $1 PCGS/CAC MS67, yeah the WHOLESALE BID is $675.00-but what would you have to pay for a nearly flawless, semi prooflike, killer frosted GEM?
+Even on something more common like a 1879S $1 PCGS/CAC MS67, yeah the WHOLESALE BID is $675.00-but what would you have to pay for a nearly flawless, semi-prooflike, killer frosted GEM?
 Probably $1,000.00-$1,250.00.
 Did you bury your self?
 ABSOLUTELY NOT (do note-a really nice 79S will still WHOLESALE for $675-$750.00)!!!!
-There is strong value to be added for the WOW factor of a coin! unfortunately you’ll never see that WOW factor value anywhere in print other than auction prices realized.
+There is a strong value to be added for the WOW factor of a coin! unfortunately, you’ll never see that WOW factor value anywhere in print other than auction prices realized.

-The rare coin market (on ALL levels) has long way to go to achieve pricing reality (in OUR opinion).
-There have been a few bumps (cleaning up doctoring and gradeflation which are being address aggressively).
+The rare coin market (on ALL levels) has a long way to go to achieve pricing reality (in OUR opinion).
+There have been a few bumps (cleaning up doctoring and gradeflation, which are being addressed aggressively).
 To us, it is clear that the demand for GREAT coins is so strong that we made the prediction last Market Report that anyone who bought one of the great coins from the FUN Auction WILL be in profit on them by the next FUN Sale.